 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 30 yards (27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
-The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.
+The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals.